Vishwasp13/circuit-breaker-module/README.md

 - Extract the repository

 ### Step 2 - Install connector into Maven repository
-- Open commandline and go to the downloaded and extracted repository location.
+- Open commandline and navigate to the location where the repository is extracted.
-- Perform "mvn install"
+- Perform "mvn install" .
-- Connector should be installed successfully
+- Connector should be installed successfully.

 ### Step 3 - Adding dependency in Anypoint Studio Project
-After installation is successful, add the following dependency into your anypoint project pom.xml:
+After installation is successful, add the following dependency into your mule project's pom.xml:

 		<dependency>
 			<groupId>com.resiliency.connectors</groupId>
 			<artifactId>circuit-breaker-connector</artifactId>
-			<version>1.0.0</version>
+			<version>1.2.0</version>
 			<classifier>mule-plugin</classifier>
 		</dependency>